w3c/specberus/README.md

 ### `extractMetadata(options)`

-This method returns a Promise that resolves with with metadata inferred from the document.
+This method returns a Promise that resolves with metadata inferred from the document.

 The `options` accepted are equal to those in `validate()`, with the following differences: